OO gauge, 4mm / ft DCC

-Set in in the North-East Manchester area during the 2000’s Smethurst Junction depicts a terminus station located on a former through line towards Oldham.
+Set in in the North-East Manchester area roughly between 1999 and 2004 Smethurst Junction depicts a terminus station located on a former through line to Oldham.
 Smethurst Junction started life as part of a previous Swiss outline layout that used to reside in one of the Society’s store rooms.

 Other general freight loads are also handled in the terminal as required including bulk liquids and containers.
 Engineers stock is stabled in the small engineers yard, located on the truncated formation of the former Midland Railway lines.